 Thermoplastics react to heat.
 The most common method of working with thermoplastic is to use a heat gun to warm up the plastic so it's soft and flexible, mould it to the desired shape and wait for it to cool.
 Once the plastic is set, it will harden.
 Don't worry about getting the shape wrong first time, you can reheat and remould the plastic.
 This does mean if you leave your finished armour in the car on a hot day, it will melt so do be careful!

 The most common way of using thermoplastic sheets is to create a foam base and wrap the foam with worbla.
-It creates a more durable and smooth exterior than just plain foam.
+It creates a more durable exterior than just plain foam.
 Check out Kamui Cosplay for books and video tutorials.

-Equipment needed to work with thermoplastic:
+Equipment needed to work with thermoplastics:

-- - Heat gun - to shape the thermoplastic
+- - Heat gun - to shape the thermoplastic.

-- - Filler/Sand paper - Optional but it would really help to smooth the surface out!
+- - Filler/Sand paper - (Optional) but it would really help to smooth the surface out!

 Tips and Tricks